Xyletic/game_console/README.md

 I had also tested with an ESP32 as well as Arduino and while I absolutely love the ESP32 and Arduino microcontrollers - the library support for the screen I picked within the C language was not as robust.
 Not to mention, I had almost no experience with C and Python felt very familiar and comfortable coming from a C# background.

+### Primary Goal
+Challenge myself to create something from scratch.
+No tutorials.
+No guidelines.
+Go in blind and see what you can make.

 ### Pictures
 ![image](https://github.com/user-attachments/assets/8e1ac774-736e-40e8-a38d-9bb144f415ec)